 As a tenet of the DESC mission to end homelessness, staff embrace the belief that information sharing among peer agencies will result in improved services, greater housing success, and a more rapid end to homelessness nationwide.
 A curriculum based on specific Housing First principles and evidence based approaches to ending homelessness have been designed to help others communities achieve the comparable levels of success which characterize DESC programs.

 Among the training and consultation services offered by DESC are:

 - On-line learning opportunities

 Rates are based on a sliding fee scale.
 For more information, contact email@example.com.

-If you would like to be informed of plans for future Housing First Partners Conferences, please email email@example.com.
+If you would like to be informed about the 2016 conference, please email email@example.com.

 DESC participated in Washington State's Annual Conference on Ending Homelessness (COEH) on May 13 and 14, 2015 in Tacoma, WA and the Washington Behavioral Healthcare conference on June 18 & 19, 2015 in Vancouver WA.
 DESC presented informative workshops that included topics that focus on innovative, creative and effective approaches to ending homelessness.
 View a list of DESC workshops presented at the conference on ending homelessness here.